• Skip to primary navigation

 • Place the oats in a blender.
 Pulse a few times until the oats become a rough flour-like consistency.

-• Add the eggs, cottage cheese, vanilla, and cinnamon to the blender.
-Turn the blender on for about 10-20 seconds, or until everything is well combined.
+• Add the cottage cheese, eggs, baking powder (if using), vanilla, and cinnamon to the blender.
+Turn the blender on for about 20-30 seconds, or until everything is well combined.

 • Remove the cooked pancakes with a spatula and set aside on a plate.
 Prepare the skillet for the second batch by heating with another 1 tsp butter.
 Repeat the process with the remaining batter until all pancakes are cooked.
 Enjoy your pancakes with the apple topping below, pure maple syrup, or any preferred topping.